Beyond integrity systems: The role of board governance in shaping corporate tax avoidance in global oil and gas companies

 Corporate Governance, Board Characteristics, Tax Avoidance, Financial Transparency, Anti-Corruption PracticesAbstract

-Corruption and tax avoidance remain persistent governance challenges in the global oil and gas industry, yet limited evidence explains whether integrity-based governance mechanisms or board-level governance capacity plays a more prominent role in shaping corporate tax behavior.
-This study examines the effect of anti-corruption practices on tax avoidance and investigates the moderating role of board characteristics.
-Using firm-year data from 100 large-cap oil and gas companies during 2021–2024, the study employs Partial Least Squares–Structural Equation Modeling using SmartPLS.
-Tax avoidance is measured using the Cash Effective Tax Rate (CETR), where lower values indicate greater avoidance.
-The results reveal that stronger anti-corruption practices significantly reduce tax avoidance, confirming the role of integrity systems in promoting corporate tax compliance.
-Board characteristics also significantly influence tax avoidance and strengthen the effectiveness of anti-corruption practices.
-More importantly, board governance capacity exhibits a stronger association with tax avoidance than anti-corruption practices alone, suggesting that effective boards not only monitor compliance but also shape strategic tax-related decisions.
-This finding indicates that governance quality depends not merely on the presence of formal integrity mechanisms but also on the board’s ability to translate such mechanisms into responsible corporate behavior.
+Corruption and tax avoidance remain persistent governance challenges in the global oil and gas industry.
+Although prior studies have examined corruption, board governance, and tax avoidance separately, limited evidence explains how firm-level anti-corruption practices and board governance jointly shape corporate tax behavior in this high-risk industry.
+This study examines the effect of anti-corruption practices on tax avoidance and the moderating role of board characteristics using data from 100 large-cap publicly listed oil and gas companies over the 2021–2024 period.
+Partial Least Squares–Structural Equation Modeling (PLS-SEM) with SmartPLS is employed, while tax avoidance is measured using the Cash Effective Tax Rate (CETR).
+The results show that stronger anti-corruption practices significantly reduce tax avoidance.
+Board characteristics also significantly strengthen this relationship and exhibit a stronger association with tax avoidance than anti-corruption practices alone, suggesting that effective boards translate integrity systems into strategic tax decisions.
+These findings provide an integrated governance perspective by demonstrating that corporate tax behavior depends not only on anti-corruption practices but also on board governance capacity in complex multinational industries.

 References